mattclegg/silverstripe-doc-restructuring/master/cms/docs/reference/templates.md

 	// output "I've got one thing to say to you: <i>Hi, this is my site</i>"

-Your function could return a single value as above or it could be a subclass of [ArrayData](ArrayData) for example a [DataObject](http://api.silverstripe.org/trunk/sapphire/model/DataObject.html) with many values then each of these could be accessible via a control loop
+Your function could return a single value as above or it could be a subclass of [ArrayData](ArrayData) for example a `[api:DataObject]` with many values then each of these could be accessible via a control loop

 	:::php
 	..